 I looked up the time table before we went and figured we’d stay overnight.
 That way, we would have one chance in the afternoon of our arrival and one chance early the next morning.
 In case the weather would be bad either day.
 I figured we’d have plenty of time.
 But I didn’t calculate the time traveling from Interlaken East train station, all the way up the Jungfraujoch and back again.

 Tip: Don’t make it a rush job as traveling up and down the Jungfraujoch takes 4 hours total.
 Add up the time you want to spend at the Top of Europe station, and you’ll need all day.
 The best option is to stay overnight in Wengen or Grindelwald for 2 chances to get up the mountain and to explore the region.
-Buy your train ticket to the Jungfraujoch in advance, here or here.

 Turns out: more than I calculated.
 Taking in the views, warming up, going outside, underground, outside again, warming up again is just the best thing you can do!
-We were at the Top of Europe Jungfraujoch from 9.30 am till around 1 pm but I think we could have easily stayed all day.
+We were at the Top of Europe Jungfraujoch from 9.30 am until around 1 pm but I think we could have easily stayed all day.

 When you stay overnight, you can take the last train down and stay in Wengen or Grindelwald.